jacobduncan00/cryptid/README.md

 - [x] Change theme button and place in better spot
 - [] Add functionality for private rooms
 - [x] Issue with certain colors not rendering at all
-- [] Make scrollable 'view' / 'area' for the chat messages and don't scroll entire screen
+- [x] Make scrollable 'view' / 'area' for the chat messages and don't scroll entire screen
+- [] Make responsive for mobile